gsoft-inc/wl-squide/docs/reference/msw/MswPlugin.md

 A plugin to faciliate the integration of [Mock Service Worker](https://mswjs.io/) (MSW) in a federated application.

 > MSW doesn't support having multiple remote modules starting their own service worker as MSW request handlers must be registered to a **service worker that is on the same host as the originator of an HTTP request** (which would always be the host application for a federated application).
-To circumvent this limitation, `@squide/msw` offers a shared registry to modules, allowing them to register their request handlers in a way that makes them available to the host application.
+To circumvent this limitation, Squide MSW plugin offers a shared registry to modules, allowing them to register their request handlers in a way that makes them available to the host application.
 The host application can then retrieve the request handlers registered by the modules and register them to it's own MSW.

 ## Reference